MicrosoftDocs/cpp-docs/docs/windows/image-editor-for-icons.md

 1. Go to menu **Image** > **Grid Settings**.

 1. Select the **Pixel Grid** check box to display the grid, or clear the box to hide the grid.

-> [!TIP]
-> Tool tips appear when you hover your cursor over a toolbar button.
-These tips can help you identify the function of each button.

 ## Requirements